Localization-delocalization transition for light particles in turbulence: Equation of motion for light particles subjected to a periodic external force in HIT

 \section{Equation of motion for light particles subjected to a \\periodic external force in HIT}

-To simplify the problem setting while retaining ingredients that capture the essential physics, we consider one of the simplest and yet nontrivial models of particles in HIT \cite{maxey1983equation,auton1988force,biferale2010measurement}, where passively advected dilute suspensions of spherical light particles are considered.
+To simplify the problem setting while retaining ingredients that capture the essential physics, we consider one of the simplest and yet nontrivial models of particles in HIT \cite{maxey1983equation,auton1988force,biferale2010measurement}, where passively advected, one-way coupled dilute suspensions of spherical light particles are considered, which has been extensively validated through experiments and simulations \cite{toschi2009lagrangian, calzavarini2008dimensionality, biferale2010measurement}.
 The particles experience forces due to drag ($\mathbf{f}_D$) as well as the net effect of added mass and pressure ($\mathbf{f}_P$).
-On the particles we add a periodic external force of the form $\mathbf{f}_E = a_{\text{e}} \sin(\omega t) \hat{\mathbf{e}}_x$, where $a_{\text{e}}$ is the forcing amplitude and $\omega$ is the forcing frequency.
+On the particles, we add a periodic external force of the form $\mathbf{f}_E = a_{\text{e}} \sin(\omega t) \hat{\mathbf{e}}_x$, where $a_{\text{e}}$ is the forcing amplitude and $\omega$ is the forcing frequency.
 The particles are light and one-way coupled point particles, whose acceleration is controlled by the Maxey–Riley equation of small particle ($\ll$ Kolmogorov length scale $\eta$) and no Fax\'en forces corrections \cite{maxey1983equation, mathai2020bubbly}.
+This one-way coupling approach is valid in the dilute limit where the volume fraction of bubbles is small.
 The non-dimensionalized (by the Kolmogorov units of length and time, which means the non-dimensionalized Kolmogorov length $\eta$, time $\tau_{\eta}$, velocity $v_{\eta}$, and acceleration $a_{\eta}$ are unity) equation of motion reads,

 where $\mathbf{u}_f$ is the flow velocity at the position of the particle, $\mathbf{v}_p$ is the instantaneous particle velocity $\mathbf{v}_p = \dot{\mathbf{x}}_p$, with $\mathbf{x}_p$ the particle position.
 Here $\beta = \frac{3}{1+2\rho_p / \rho_f}$ with $\rho_p / \rho_f$ the density ratio between the particle and the fluid, and $\text{St} =d_p^2/(12 \beta \nu \tau_{\eta})$ is the Stokes number of the particle of diameter $d_p$ and with kinematic fluid viscosity $\nu$.